 Perhaps you’ve been to Japan before and you miss the delicious cuisine there.
 Maybe you’ve always wished you could go, but eating Japanese food is the next best thing.
-Instead of going out to restaurants all the time, bring the authenticity of Japanese food home with you with your very own Japanese rice cooker.
+Instead of going out to restaurants all the time, bring the authenticity of Japanese food home with you with your very own best Japanese rice cooker.

-Japanese Rice Cookers Review:
+Best Japanese Rice Cookers Reviews 2020:

 1. Zojirushi Three-Cup Rice Cooker

 Zojirushi’s rice cooker and warmer can hold up to six ounces of rice in three cups, which means you can get six cups of rice at a time.
 This device, which comes in an appealing stainless steel with black plastic accents, can also warm up premade rice.
 If you’re new to rice-cooking, the LCD control screen with a clearly-marked control panel should let you acclimate quickly.
-This rice cooker even comes with a spatula holder, nonstick rice spatula, and measuring cup so you have everything you need.
+This sushi rice maker even comes with a spatula holder, nonstick rice spatula, and measuring cup so you have everything you need.

 - Zojirushi’s rice cooker is designed to be small, so even if you don’t have a lot of room on your counter, there’s still some space left for this device.